 How to clean gold

-You should also always avoid direct contact with chemicals found in perfume, hand sanitizer and other cosmetic products in general as these can mark both gold and silver jewelry.
+You should also be careful when spritzing your best perfume around liberally—especially if you've adopted a few of the current ear piercing trends and have a lot of brass adorning that area—as it's best to avoid direct contact with chemicals found in perfume, hand sanitizer and other cosmetic products in general, as these can mark both gold and silver jewelry.

 When it comes to gold specifically, the easiest and most effective way to clean it is by simply using hot, soapy water.